tal-z/GreenLineCountdownClock/README.md

 # Making a Countdown Timer!

 ## Ideas for pairing:

+1) Talk through options for front ends
+2) Explore the relationship between a form and a countdown timer
+3) Figure out how to display a countdown timer based on a user completing a form
+4) Explore user accounts in Django?
+Make a way for users to create, log in/log out of an account, create and save timers, etc.

   - Improve the set_display() method to utilize schedule data
   - Try to find and fix the bug where predictions exist but don't get displayed
   - Code review of the javascript/html to make sure it does what I think it does